cadreagode/cadreago/README.md

 ```

 This runs the development server on <http://localhost:3000>.
 Use `npm run build` for production assets located in the `build/` directory.

+### Environment Variables

+Copy `.env.example` to `.env.local` (kept out of git) and set `REACT_APP_GOOGLE_MAPS_KEY` with your Google Maps JavaScript API key.
+The interactive map, markers, and upcoming address autocomplete features rely on this key being present at build time.

+If you need to validate that a raw API key works before wiring it into the React app, open `public/google-map-demo/index.html` directly (or via `http://localhost:3000/google-map-demo/index.html?key=YOUR_KEY`) to load the official Google sample on its own.

 ## Project Structure